InterTriplete2010/IIR_Butterworth_Filter_C_Sharp/README.md

-C# code to calculate the coefficients of the Butterworth filter
+C# code to calculate the coefficients of the Butterworth filter and to filter the data

 This code calculate the coefficients of the Band-pass, Band-stop, Low-pass and High-pass Butterworth filters.
 The file IIR_Butterworth_Main.cs can be used to test the code.